shawnhuyiwen/pulse/docs/Methodology/RespiratoryMethodology.md

 #### Compliances

-The Pulse respiratory system is separated into four compliances (see the circuit diagram in Figure 6): the chest wall and lung for both the left and right lungs.
-The pressure-volume relationship has been well studied to describe the mechanical behavior of the lungs and chest wall during inflation and deflation @cite harris2005pressure.
+The Pulse respiratory system is separated into four compliances (see the circuit diagram in Figure 6) defined by the left and right chest walls and lungs.
+The pressure-volume relationship has been well studied in describing the mechanical behavior of the lungs during inflation and deflation @cite harris2005pressure.
 A comprehensive sigmoidal equation for the entire system has been determined from empirical pulmonary pressure-volume data @cite venegas1998comprehensive.
 This compliance curve has been further broken into two constant values for the left and right lung curves and two sigmoidal functions for the left and right lungs.
-Figure6 show the right side (combined chest wall and lung) compliance curve for the healthy standard patient.
-Parameters are varied based on patient settings.
-During simulations, the instantaneous compliances based on this curve are are determined using the current lung volume.
+Figure 6 shows the right side (combined chest wall and lung) compliance curve for the healthy standard patient.
+This function is varied based on patient settings.
+During simulations, the instantaneous compliances based on this curve are determined using the current lung volume.

 <center><img src="./Images/Respiratory/ComplianceCurve.png" width="550"></center>
 <center>